duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 });
 ```

 Another very simple helper function, the `platform_icon()` function simply checks if its input is equal to `2005` or `2015` and if so returns a special url for the platform icon.
-If not, it returns the originial icon url but adds our proxy redirect, `/iu/?u=` as previously discussed.
+If not, it returns the original icon url but adds our proxy redirect, `/iu/?u=` as previously discussed.

 ###### quixey.js (continued) -  platform\_name helper